Skip to content

 router option

-The router option specify which router is used inside.
+The router option specifices which router to use.
 The default router is SmartRouter.
-If you want to use RegExpRouter, write like this:
+If you want to use RegExpRouter, pass it to a new Hono instance:

 ts